tuiSSE/NSA4Dummies/README.md

 ##License

 This program is free software, you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but without any guarantee, without even the implied guarantee of marketability or fitness for a particular purpose.
 See the GNU General Public License for more details.